LaunchPadLab/token-master/README.md

 See the [Api Docs][docs] for more details.

 ## Advanced
-Sometimes in order to redeem a token, we want to make sure some additional information is present and possible save that to our model.
+Sometimes in order to redeem a token, we want to make sure some additional information is present and possibly save that to our model.
 For example, when implementing a password reset flow, we want to update the User with the new password and make sure that its valid.

 Assuming we are using `has_secure_password` or something similar all we need to do is:
 1. Configure the *tokenable* to require these fields when redeeming the token